cybersamurai2410/Sales-Forecasting/README.md

-# Sales Forecasting API using Regression
+# Sales Forecasting API using MLOps
 This API provides weekly sales forecasts for a store chain based on historical time series data.
-It leverages a combination of machine learning and statistical models to make accurate predictions and forecasts.
+It leverages a combination of machine learning and statistical models using regression to make accurate predictions and forecasts.
 The models are deployed as a Docker container on AWS Elastic Container Service (ECS) and are accessible via a public API endpoint.

 **Default Run:**
 ```bash